UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/2_Bash.md

 # Finding your way around

-Firstly we need to open a terminal as we did during the setup steps.
+Firstly we need to open a terminal as we did during the set-up steps.
 You will notice some text describing your computer of the form

  `user@computer:~$`

-The tilde represents your current directory (see below), whilst the dollar sign just indicates the end of the address & the beginning of where you will type commands.
+The tilde (`~`) represents your current directory (see below), whilst the dollar sign just indicates the end of the address & the beginning of where you will type commands.
 This is the standard interface for the Bourne-again Shell, or `bash`.
 (Historically, `bash` is a replacement for the earlier Bourne Shell, written by Stephen Bourne, so the name is actually a hilarious pun.)
 We'll explore a few important commands below, and the words shell and bash will often be used interchangeably with the terminal window.